penmon jetty beach

 At the far end of the beach the remains of the now disused Penmon limestone quarry can be seen, the stone from this was used to build the Menai Suspension bridge and seafront properties in Beaumaris.

-If you follow the road on past this beach you come to Penmon priory where there is an old Monastery, Dovecote and Well, at this point you then have the option of travelling another mile to Penmon Point (Black Point) where there are equally stunning views of Puffin island and across to the Great Orme, Conway bay and Llanfairfechan.
+If you follow the road on past this beach you come to Penmon Priory where there is an old Monastery, Dovecote and Well, at this point you then have the option of travelling another mile to Penmon Point (Black Point) where there are equally stunning views of Puffin Island Puffin island and across to the Great Orme, Conway bay and Llanfairfechan.

 If you look behind the Jetty next to the farm house you will see the remains of a gantry system and a large disused limestone building to the right, it’s quite possible these features where used to haul the limestone down to the Limestone jetty.

 Is this the jetty at Penmon that was used to load the ships with limestone blocks to build the Menai Suspension bridge?